-Our Senior Project Director for 21st CCLC held team calls with each member in order to introduce them to the work and expectations of this advisory group.
+Our Senior Project Director for 21st CCLC held team calls with each member in order to introduce them to the work and expectations of this advisory board.
 We formulated a program team intake form that outlines the duties and expectations of each member of the board.
-Those letters are attached and signed by each of them.
-It is our hope that each person will bring their unique skills, perspectives and talents to guide the program for the next four years.
+Those letters are attached and signed by each member of the program team.
+It is our hope that each team member will bring their unique skills, perspectives and talents to guide the program for the next four years.
 We were happy to be able to meet with them personally and garner their commitment.
 Their letters are attached.